PostalLux/OpenCountry/README.md

 ## **Why?**
 **PostalLux** uses street addresses and a lot of other data for the API.
 We collect some of this data from open/free to use data sources.
-This sources are not always easy to find so we collected and bundled them so it's a bit easier to find.
+This sources are not always easy to find so we collected and bundled them.
+We hope that it will a bit easier to find and use the data this way.

 ## **Contributing**
  - Open an issue and give information about where to find more address data.
 Be sure to include a link to the data and a description of the coverage area for the data.